python/cpython/Doc/library/ctypes.rst

    :attr:`restype` attribute.

-   ``func`` is the foreign function object itself, this allows to reuse the same callable object to check or postprocess the results of several functions.
+   ``func`` is the foreign function object itself, this allows to reuse the same callable object to check or post process the results of several functions.

-   ``arguments`` is a tuple containing the parameters originally passed to the function call, this allows to specialize the behaviour on the arguments used.
+   ``arguments`` is a tuple containing the parameters originally passed to the function call, this allows to specialize the behavior on the arguments used.

    The object that this function returns will be returned from the foreign function call, but it can also check the result value and raise an exception if the